 2. Optimize Job Titles for CPC

-LinkedIn's CPC is auction-based, so generic titles like "Software Engineer" cost more because every employer is bidding on them.
-More specific titles - "Backend Python Engineer" or "Senior DevOps Engineer (AWS)" - face less competition and lower your cost per click.
-The difference can be substantial: a generic "Marketing Manager" listing in a major metro might cost $3.50+ per click, while "B2B SaaS Marketing Manager" targets a narrower pool with less bidding pressure.
+Because CPC is auction-based, generic titles like “Software Engineer” cost more since every employer bids on them.
+More specific titles - “Backend Python Engineer” or “Senior DevOps Engineer (AWS)” - face less competition and lower your cost per click.
+Specificity reduces bids: a generic “Marketing Manager” listing in a major metro might cost $3.50+ per click, while “B2B SaaS Marketing Manager” targets a narrower pool with less bidding pressure.
 Test different title variations and track which ones deliver the lowest cost per qualified applicant.

 3. Time Your Postings Strategically

-Job posting competition peaks Monday through Wednesday mornings.
+Competition for job posting placements peaks Monday through Wednesday mornings.
 Posting on Thursday or Friday can reduce your CPC as fewer employers are actively promoting roles.
-Similarly, avoid posting during peak hiring seasons (January and September) when everyone is competing for visibility on the same platform.
+Avoid posting during peak hiring seasons (January and September) when everyone is competing for visibility on the same platform.
 Quarter-end months (March, June, September, December) also see heavier ad spend from companies racing to fill headcount before budget cycles close.

 4. Set Daily Budget Caps

-LinkedIn will happily spend whatever budget you allocate.
+Left uncapped, LinkedIn will spend every dollar you allocate.
 Set conservative daily caps ($7-$15/day) and monitor performance for the first week.
-If a listing isn't converting clicks to applicants, the issue is usually the job description - not the budget.
+Cap everything upfront.
+When a listing isn’t converting clicks to applicants, the issue is usually the job description - not the budget.
 Throwing more money at a poorly written post just increases your cost per hire.

 5. Shift Specialized Roles to Sourcing

-Job ads work best for high-volume roles where you need many applicants quickly.
-For specialized positions - senior engineers, data scientists, niche domain experts - the passive candidate pool doesn't browse job boards.
+High-volume roles are where job ads shine.
+Specialized positions - senior engineers, data scientists, niche domain experts - draw from a passive candidate pool that doesn’t browse job boards.
 Reallocating that LinkedIn ad budget to a sourcing tool that reaches candidates directly often delivers better results at lower cost.
 Teams that moved away from LinkedIn-only recruiting consistently report lower cost-per-hire on hard-to-fill roles.

 Frequently Asked Questions